BGI-Qingdao/Circle-Map-cpp/README.md

 Running options:
   -t , --threads        Number of threads to use.Default 1
-  -dir , --directory    Working directory, default is the working directory -N, --no_coverage     Don't compute coverage statistics
+  -dir , --directory    Working directory, default will create a tmp_${pid} folder in the working directory and automaticlly delete it when exit..
+  -N, --no_coverage     Don't compute coverage statistics

 Candidate intervals: